lexchou-aspose/Aspose.3D-Products/3d/java/conversion/3mf-to-u3d/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert 3MF to U3D Using Java" %}}

- In order to render 3MF to U3D, weвЂ™ll use
+ In order to render 3MF to U3D, we’ll use
  [Aspose.3D for Java](https://products.aspose.com/3d/java)
  API which is a feature-rich, powerful and easy to use conversion API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-3d)